 Duration and healing process - depending on severity

-The duration of treatment depends heavily on how deep the damage has already progressed, particularly in the central frog furrow.
+The duration of treatment depends heavily on how deep the damage has already progressed, particularly in the central frog cleft.
 In the case of mild to moderate thrush, consistent treatment will result in a significant improvement after just a few days.
 The damaged frog areas then grow back quickly and healthily.

 In the case of severe thrush, the duration of treatment depends on how severe and how deep the damage to the frog horn and the horn-producing frog skin has already progressed.
 In addition, the loss of substance and the resulting change in hoof shape makes rapid healing more difficult in the case of prolonged horn damage.